 What Are They Made Of?

 - Metals: These types of crowns are commonly formed using alloys that consist of of metals like gold, nickel, or chromium.
 They rarely break due to their great strength and they tend to be long-lasting.
 Metal crowns also typically require less tooth to be removed before placement.
-Many choose this option for back molars, as the material provides strength for chewing and biting, but the metallic appearance is not always desired for more visible teeth.
+Many choose this option for back molars, as the material provides strength for chewing and biting.
+However, the metallic appearance is not always desired for more visible teeth.

 - Ceramic: Created from natural-looking materials such as porcelain, these crowns can be a terrific option for front teeth.
 Aesthetically they can offer a big advantage, but they aren’t as strong or as durable when compared to the other options like metal and porcelain-fused-to-metal crowns.